manicoder/MiswaWeb/RAILWAY_DEPLOYMENT.md

 ---

-## 🔧 Step 8: Configure MongoDB (If Using Atlas)
+## 🔧 Step 8: Verify MongoDB Connection

-Ensure your MongoDB Atlas connection is working:
+Ensure your MongoDB connection is working:

-1. In Atlas dashboard, verify IP whitelist includes Railway's IPs
+1. Check that MongoDB service is running in Railway (should show "Active" status)
+2. Verify `MONGO_URL` is available in backend service variables (auto-shared from MongoDB service)
-2. Check backend logs in Railway for MongoDB connection errors
+3. Check backend logs in Railway for MongoDB connection errors
-3. Test connection by accessing `/api/brands` endpoint
+4. Test connection by accessing `/api/brands` endpoint - should return data or empty array

 ---